falconmick/tdd-demo/slides.md

 <!--
 Hi
 I’m Michael!
-I am a full stack dotnet contractor from Perth who spends his days working with dotnet to help plumb up all things data from across my teams many data sources.
+I am a full stack developer from Perth who spends his most of his days working with dotnet as a glorious virtual data plumber.
-I would like to see myself as an overly passionate tech nerd who can’t stop getting excited about all things code and hardware, You can find me under the handle falconmick just about everywhere where I talk mostly about coding and console modding.
+I would like to see myself as an overly passionate tech who can’t stop getting excited about tech, You can find me under the handle falconmick just about everywhere where I talk mostly about coding and console modding.

-Throughout my career with all the teams I have had the opportunity to work with I have found the following to always be
+Throughout my career; with all the teams I have had the opportunity to work with; I have found the following to always be
-true: If you want to deliver high quality software testing your code is without a doubt the key deciding factor on how likely you are to succeed.
+true: If you want to deliver high quality software testing your code is; without a doubt; the key deciding factor on how likely you are to succeed.
 It is not the quality or quantity of developer that matters, but instead the discipline that the team takes to ensure they validate their code with tests that can be run with as minimal friction in both speed and resilience to change.

+TIMING FOR SECTION ONE: 1m10s
 -->

 ---